faical-allou/grabchallenge/README.md

 * denormalize and scale the data to avoid topline demand loss (most recent training period vs actual)
 * predict the time step at the granular level (geohash6) by using the forecast of the step before with a "vanilla" neural network (1 hidden layers)

+-> the key advantages of the solution are:
+* aggregating data at a higher level makes the training data (input and output) less scarce.
+Thus, we can reach a high accuracy of forecasting without overfitting
+* predictions at a higher level are a useful output since they indicate an area of operation for drivers and even if the granular demand doesn't materialize, the demand will happen in a reasonable distance from the forecast
+* topline demand is very accurate and can support staffing in call center for example

 ------

 There are several options available from the command line: